ggwpez/sxlb/README.md

 # sxlb

-Using this is very easy (on GNU/Linux), you only need the Assembler NASM and the Emulator Bochs.
+Using this is very easy (on GNU/Linux), you only need the Assembler NASM, the Emulator Bochs and the GNU/g++ Compiler.

-Qemu maybe works too, but I will explain it here for Bochs.
+Qemu as Emulator maybe works too, but I will explain it here for Bochs.

 Attention!
 You are using this guide on own risk.
 I'm not to blame, if this harms your system.
+Use these commands only, if you are an advanced user and know what they do.

 ##Downloading